onap/doc/docs/platform/architecture/index.rst

 The Configuration Persistence Service (CPS) provides storage for real-time run-time configuration and operational parameters that need to be used by ONAP.
 Several services ranging from SDN-C, DCAE and the network slicing use case utilize CPS for these purposes.
+In Montreal release, a CPS sub-component CPS- Temporal is removed because its function is no longer needed.
 Its details in :ref:`CPS - Configuration Persistence Service<onap-cps:architecture>`.

 ONAP Modeling
 -------------